-Standard 17f 4j: Parking structures shall not overtly appear to be used for parking.
-Parking structures shall be designed with architectural detailing (see Standard 1 Above-grade parking levelsshall be visually integrated into the design of the building façade.
+Standard 1j: Parking structures shall not overtly appear to be used for parking.
+Parking structures shall be designed with architectural detailing (see Standard 1i above).
+Abovegrade parking levels shall be visually integrated into the design of the building façade.

-Standard 17g4 k: Automobiles on parking levels above the ground floor shall be screened from public view as seen from a public street or alley.
+Standard 1k: Automobiles on parking levels above the ground floor shall be screened from public view as seen from a public street or alley.

-Standard 17h+: Parking structures should receive landscape treatment to eliminate unattractive views.
+Standard 11: Parking structures should receive landscape treatment to eliminate unattractive views

-Standard 17:14m: Any fences, gates or doors securing any parking garage entry or driveway
+Standard 1m: Any fences, gates or doors securing any parking garage entry or driveway shall be consistent with the streetwall.

-Standard $\underline{17j}$ $\underline{4n}$: Where parking is provided within or to the rear of the building, pedestrian access or an arcade shall be provided from the parking or the rear of the building to the building's front property.
+Standard 1n: Where parking is provided within or to the rear of the building, pedestrian access or an arcade shall be provided from the parking or the rear of the building to the building's front property.
 Pedestrian walkways should be separated from driveways and service access ways.

-Standard 17k10: Parking structures that abut or are adjacent to any residential use shall:
+Standard 1o: Parking structures that abut or are adjacent to any residential use shall:

-- i.
-Contain solid decorative walls and/or baffles to block light and deflect noise along those sides closest to residential use: - ii.
+- Contain solid decorative walls and/or baffles to block light and deflect noise along those sides closest to residential use; - ii.
 Contain solid spandrel panels at a minimum of 3 feet 6 inches in height, installed at the ramps of the structure, to minimize headlight glare; - iii.
 Construct garage floors and ramps using textured surfaces to minimize tire squeal; and - iv.
 Not contain exhaust vents along sides closest to residential uses.

-Standard 171 4p: The portion of the ground floor in new development not used as habitable floor space should be designed to accommodate commercial and theater loading and staging (i.e. the ability to accommodate semi-trucks and the provision of electrical outlets and highspeed internet access).
+Standard 1p: The portion of the ground floor in new development not used as habitable floor space should be designed to accommodate commercial and theater loading and staging (i.e. the ability to accommodate semi-trucks and the provision of electrical outlets and high-speed internet access).